 Trade – Businesses are already benefiting from new Free Trade deals, especially the one signed with China.
-Asian markets are growing while European economies are imploding.
-The Trans Pacific Partnership is now becoming a key objective.
+Asian markets are growing while European economies are still finding the going tough.
+The Trans Pacific Partnership is still a key objective.
 Climate change, and the environment, are moving to be high not just on the political, but also the business, agenda.
-Watch water management become one of the battle grounds for political advantage.
+Water management has become one of the battle grounds for political advantage.

-The Sharemarket & Companies in the News - How will you fare under the bear?
+The Sharemarket & Companies in the News - How will you fare under the bull as markets hit new record highs?
 The swings – and roundabouts.
 What are the forces at work?
 Running the rule over the blue chips.
 Keeping an eye on the “sleepers” who may be tomorrow’s high-fliers.
 Spotting the movers and the shakers.

 Government Department Updates - Many large organisations rely on their Public Relations Consultants, Lobbyists and Trade Associations to supply them with information on the workings of Government Departments.
 By subscribing to Trans Tasman you will read first hand each Department’s policy, personnel and how they interprete and implement legislation.
 Trans Tasman is subscribed to by many journalists and commentators from competing media.